 Apicectomy

-Information for patients from Head and Neck
+Information for patients from the Oral and Maxillofacial Department

 What are the symptoms?